Prince William, Kate Middleton and King Charles III Make First Public Outings Since Prince Harry's Book - E! Online

 King Charles III, Prince William and Kate Middleton have made their first public appearances since the release of Prince Harry's new book Spare, attending a pair of royal engagements on Jan.
 12.

 The King visited the Aboyne and Mid-Deeside Community Shed in Aberdeenshire, Scotland.
-There, he toured the new facilities of the community space and met with support groups.
+According to the Royal Family's Twitter account, he toured the new facilities of the community space and met with groups that offer local community support.
 As for the Prince and Princess of Wales, they stopped by the Royal Liverpool University Hospital in Liverpool, England.
-Wearing coordinating navy and green ensembles, the couple thanked those providing physical and mental health support during the winter.
+As shown in photos shared to their social media accounts, the couple wore coordinating navy and green ensembles and visited to thank those providing physical and mental health support during the winter.

 The royal outings took place two days after Harry released his memoir, in which he candidly reflects on several aspects of his life including his relationship with the media and the death of his mother Princess Diana.
 He also writes about his feelings on the King and Queen Consort Camilla's 2005 wedding, the lead-up to his own wedding to Meghan Markle and his relationship with his father and brother (with Harry at one point accusing William of knocking him to the floor during a 2019 argument).